Exhibitions & Public Programs

 For an ongoing schedule of free events visit Exhibitions & Events.

-University of Arizona faculty and instructors are welcome to tour exhibitions with their classes.
-Call the lobby desk at 520-621-7968 to reserve a day and time for your class to visit or request a tour of an exhibition for a class or community group of 8 or more, please contact Meg Jackson Fox, Associate Curator for Academic and Public Programs, at (520) 621-0447 or firstname.lastname@example.org.
+University of Arizona faculty and instructors are welcome to tour exhibitions with their classes, or request a guided tour.
+To reserve a day and time for your class to visit or request a tour of an exhibition for a class or community group of eight or more, please contact Meg Jackson Fox, Associate Curator for Academic and Public Programs, at (520) 621-0447 or firstname.lastname@example.org.

 Original Print Viewing